timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/WorkshopExercises.md

 plot(outLG)
 ```

-Try adjusting the parameters to explore the model behaviour.
+Now try adjusting the parameters to explore the model behaviour.

 ### Adding competition

-Remember from the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/2SimpleEcologicalModels/Lecture2_SimpleEcologicalModels.pdf">lecture</a> that the Lotka-Volterra model is simply a logistic growth model for two species, with extra terms to represent the competitive effect that each species has on the other:
+Remember from the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/2SimpleEcologicalModels/Lecture2SimpleTheoreticalModels.pdf">lecture</a> that the Lotka-Volterra model is simply a logistic growth model for two species, with extra terms to represent the competitive effect that each species has on the other:

 dN<sub>1</sub>/dt = r<sub>1</sub>N<sub>1</sub>((K<sub>1</sub>-N<sub>1</sub>-&#945;<sub>12</sub>N<sub>2</sub>)/K<sub>1</sub>)